Dan3Moshe/Metrocar_funnel_MS/README.md

 # Metrocar funnel analysis Master school
+  This project aims to analyze the customer funnel of Metrocar, a ride-sharing app (similar to Uber/Lyft), to identify areas for improvement and optimization.
 ## The project features four stages:

   1. Extraction of user-level and ride-level aggregated dataset using SQL.